dyhliang/nba-glance/README.md

 <img width="1080" alt="Screenshot 2023-02-19 at 8 41 52 PM" src="https://user-images.githubusercontent.com/102781030/220153971-b5632ef0-0f3d-4b51-bd75-825c461d5f9e.png">

 ----
+ To do:
+ - ✅ Work on dropdown menu with team names in the guessing game to better assist in the validation process.
+ - Find a way to hide API keys from previous commits.
+ - Implement a sort by conference seeding for standings page.
+ - Add 'all-time minutes' tracker for LeBron.
+ - Get random linescore page to redirect user to that game's full boxscore on NBA.com.
+ - CSS elements to improve general aesthetics of the app.
+ - Getting access to an API that allows me to use player images/likenesses.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).